while-true-do/doc-library/docs/CONTRIBUTING.md

 ## Project Contribution

-Contributing to While True Do is appreciated.
+Contributing to while-true-do.io is appreciated.
 We are open for new ideas, helping with the community, bug reports, helps with testing, etc. In this section you will find some hints.
 If your way of contribution is not explained here, please feel free to discuss your idea with us.